 Core faculty will teach advanced HPM topics in the second half of the academic year.
 Sessions will include topics such as program development and transitioning from learner to teacher.

-Fellows are expected to present an M&M, two case conference presentations, an interdisciplinary case presentation, and two journal club sessions.
-Fellows are also encouraged to submit abstracts for presentation at the AAHPM annual conference.
-Fellows are encouraged to seek out talk review and feedback through the Program in Educational Faculty development. https://www.brown.edu/academics/medical/education-programs/educational-faculty-development
+Fellows are expected to present an M&M, two case conference presentations, an interdisciplinary case presentation, and two journal club sessions for the Division lecture series.
+Fellows will also be expected to present cases and journal club articles at the weekly inpatient teaching sessions.
+Fellows are encouraged to submit abstracts for presentation at the AAHPM annual conference.
+Fellows can partake in talk review and feedback through the Program in Educational Faculty development.

 Interested applicants should submit an application through ERAS